TradeWpower AS · Lillehammer, Norway

 Cross-Commodity

-Not just averages—the distribution of extremes is shifting.
+Not just averages — the distribution of extremes is shifting.
 Both summer and winter patterns are becoming more volatile and persistent.
+The rapid transitions between states generate the highest market volatility.

 Winter Extremes

 Polar vortex disruptions and blocking patterns create prolonged cold spells.
-Calm, cold conditions persist longer, stressing both power and gas supply when demand peaks.
+Calm, cold conditions persist longer — stressing both power and gas supply simultaneously when demand peaks.

 Summer Extremes